gustavnavar/Grid.Blazor/docs/dotnetcore/Quick_start.md

         }
     ```

 2. And finally the view has to render your items collection.
 You can use an html helper extension.

-A simple view can be as follows:
+    For ASP.NET Core MVC 2.x a simple view can be as follows:

     ```razor
         @using GridMvc